The 6 Best Calorie Counter Apps

 The app is useful for tracking weight, blood pressure, body fat percentage, and other health parameters and.
 It can also sync nutrition data and activity with the Apple Health App.

 SparkPeople offers a huge nutrition list and calorie database online and via mobile app.
 The food diary is suggested to be simple and swift, with easy-to-add recipes.
 Not to mention, it is a calorie counter with barcode scanner for added convenience.

 SparkPeople is equipped to customize meal plans and track fitness.
 Users can also obtain exercise demos performed by licensed trainers.
 A vast library of health and fitness articles is readily available, too.

 Whereas SparkPeople offers calorie counting, the app mostly touts itself as a community.
 What's more, those who use SparkPeople are connected to others with shared goals and values.

 How to Choose an App for Calorie Counting

-Though the apps are all calorie trackers, each use their own unique twists, perks, and limitations.
+Though the apps are all calorie trackers, each uses their own unique twists, perks, and limitations.

-One great thing about all the apps is the fact they are generally free or low in price (So literally, feel free to download and play around with the apps!), unless desiring a premium subscription with advanced features.
+Unless desiring a premium subscription with advanced features, the apps are generally free or low in price.
+So literally, feel free to download and play around with the apps!

-For instance, prospective users of MyFitnessPal will have to fork out $9.99 monthly for macro-counting sported on a customizable nutrient dashboard and access to dietitian-approved recipes.
+But prospective users may fork out extra for premium features.
+For instance, MyFitnessPal costs $9.99 monthly for macro-counting sported on a customizable nutrient dashboard.
+They also have access to dietitian-approved recipes.

-But mostly importantly, do not let tracking calories totally take over.
+But most importantly, do not let tracking calories totally take over.
 Calories do play a role in weight loss, yet there are additional factors to consider.
-Ultimately, place the overall focus on embracing a total lifestyle filled with good nutrition choices, regular exercise, adequate sleep, and stress-relief.
+Place the overall focus on embracing a total lifestyle filled with good nutrition choices.
+Also include regular exercise, adequate sleep, and stress management.